Things to do in Melbourne

 If you’re feeling fit, you can join the joggers who run along a 3.8km track around the Botanic Gardens, affectionately called ‘The Tan’.
 Or, if you would just prefer to stroll, there are often events that you can discover.

-One activity in the gardens worth considering is the Aboriginal Heritage Walk that offers insights into the Indigenous culture through the local plants and how they were used for everything from food, to tools, and medicine.
+One activity in the gardens worth considering is the Aboriginal Heritage Walk which offers insights into the Indigenous culture through the local plants and how they were used for everything from food to tools, and medicine.

 The Yarra